-Don’t hesitate to reach out to us directly.
-We are here to answer any question you have about your project, the fellowship or the application Please email email@example.com.
+Don’t hesitate to reach out to us directly with any questions about the program.
+Send email to: firstname.lastname@example.org.

 In early 2016, we launched the WeOwnTV Filmmaker Fellowship, a regional film fund and professional development program supporting the production of independent documentaries directed by Guinean, Sierra Leonean and Liberian filmmakers.
 The goal of the challenge is to help amplify and support important voices within the West African indigenous media sector.
 The fund is the first of its kind in the region, and through this fellowship, we hope to play a small part in supporting the political right to free speech by providing a forum for creative citizens to exercise this freedom.